-3. DENIED in part and ADMITTED in part.
-Defendants admit that the two of the four named Plaintiffs - Lyon and Hernandez-Trujillo - are in ICE custody pending resolution of their removal proceedings.
-Defendants deny Astorga-Cervantes is in ICE custody; Astorga-Cervantes posted bond and was released from detention on February 20, 2104.
+Astorga-Cervantes posted bond and was released from detention on February 20, 2104.
 Defendants deny that Cornelio is detained by ICE and that removal proceedings against Cornelio remain pending; Cornelio was ordered removed to Guatemala by an Immigration Judge at his hearing on January 23, 2014, and waived appeal of that decision, rendering it a final removal order, thus concluding his removal proceedings.
 Additionally, Cornelio was removed to Guatemala on February 11, 2014, ending his immigration detention.
-Defendants further deny that the class Plaintiffs seek to represent consists only of aliens detained by ICE "pending" their removal proceedings.
-Plaintiffs seek to certify a class consisting of "all current and future adult immigration detainees who... are or will be held in ICE custody in its northern California immigration detention facilities," Compl.
-(ECF No. 1) ¶ 7, but not all those within Plaintiffs' proposed class definition will have or have had pending removal proceedings.
+Defendants deny that Hernandez-Trujillo remains in ICE custody; Hernandez-Trujillo was released from custody on an Order of Supervision on or about April 9, 2014, after an immigration judge terminated her removal proceedings.
+Defendants admit that the Court certified a class of "all current and future immigration detainees who are or will be held by ICE in Contra Costa, Sacramento, and Yuba Counties."
+See ECF No. 31.
+Defendants deny, however, that the class certified consists only of aliens detained by ICE "pending" their removal proceedings.
 Defendants admit that - with the exception of those mentally incompetent aliens who are within the class certified in Franco-Gonzalez v.
 Holder, Case No. 10-cv-02211-DMG (DTBx) - aliens in removal proceedings are not entitled to appointed counsel.
 Defendants lack sufficient information to admit or deny the remainder of Plaintiffs' claims in Paragraph 3, and, therefore, deny them.